In today’s video, I’m going to lay out a process that you can use to come up with affirmations for overcoming jealousy.

 But try to be, again, as specific as possible.

-Step three in your affirmations for overcoming jealousy is to determine and to outline exactly what you’re going to exchange for this goal.
+Step three in your affirmations for overcoming jealousy is to determine and to outline what you’re going to exchange for this goal.

 Now, this can involve things like time, different efforts, sometimes money.
 Sometimes there’s a financial component, but not always.

-These are just examples, but it’s important for you to come up with your own examples, examples that are personally meaningful to you.
+These are just examples, but it’s important for you to come up with your own examples that are personally meaningful to you.

-And once again, be as specific as possible when coming up with lists of exactly what you will exchange in order to achieve this goal.
+Once again, be as specific as possible when coming up with lists of exactly what you will exchange in order to achieve this goal.

 Step four is to make sure you write your final statement in the affirmative and as if you’ve already achieved it.